 Every last Sunday of the month, ground-up initiative Repair Kopitiam organises volunteer-led fix-it sessions at nine locations around Singapore.
 Anyone who books a slot and brings along their spoiled household electric items like fans, blenders, kettles and irons gets to have them repaired free of charge.

 Sound too good to be true?
 Well, that’s ‘cos it is.
 “We are not a repair service.
 Our idea is to teach people the skills to do-it-yourself (DIY).
-So we will always ask them to join us, unless they are really at the level where they can’t even use a screwdriver,” says volunteer Jonathan Chong with a laugh.
+So we will always ask them to join us, unless they are really at the level where they can’t even use a screwdriver,” says volunteer Jonathan Chow with a laugh.

 The retired business owner and engineer by trade is one of many seniors volunteering their time with Repair Kopitiam.
 The 65-year-old can be found monthly at the initiative’s Pasir Ris location, where he acts as venue organiser.